pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 In the [previous](lets-talk-about-big-d.html) article there was a general talk about DI.
 Now let's see the basic problems and principles of the IoC container.

+## MinDI

+Please refer to GitHub repository to use the framework itself: [MinDI on GitHub](https://github.com/pleasenophp/mindi)

+## Introduction

 Here are some common questions, that arise with an IoC container we want to create:

 - How will we access the container itself throughout the application?
 Will it be one singletone?
 Sounds a bit crap, and similar to Service Locator then.
 Will there be only a single place where we create all the classes and thus have access to the container?
 Then how can we easily create new objects and inject dependencies during runtime?